folkfigur/dada/contracts/README.md

 ## Metadata

-An example metadata file is in `metadata.json`.
+For Opensea, an example metadata file is in `metadata.json`.